lukasrumpel/ezPAGE/README.md

 ezPOC8 can be connected via USB or TTL UART.

-The best: it can be build under 20€!
+The best: it can be build for under 20€!